Hate American Made ////// Waco Siege

 Sunday, April 11th is Easter Sunday, and there are some negotiations, there are some talks, but they don't go anywhere on Easter Sunday.

-On the 12th, the tear gas plan is presented to Janet Reno, not as an all-out assault on the Davidians, but as a tactic whereby gas will be inserted in stages, periodically, into the compound.
+On the 12th, the tear gas plan is presented to Janet Reno, not as an all-out assault on the Davidians, but as a tactic whereby gas will be inserted in stages, periodically.

 The goal of this, obviously, if you're only putting it into one small section of the compound, is to not only drive them out of that area, but away from that area and encouraging them to exit through an uncontaminated portion of the compound.